-"Other duties" depend upon the individual Resiliency Center, its mission and goals, and capacity to fulfill them.
+⇒ "Other duties" depend upon the individual Resiliency Center, its mission and goals, and capacity to fulfill them.

-Required and Demonstrated Skills, Knowledge & Abilities
+Required and Demonstrated Skills, Knowledge, & Abilities

-Strong leadership, communications and interpersonal skills.

-Cultural competence that includes awareness of difference cultures and Faiths in order to provide services that are respectful and holistic, and to address any cultural barriers to accessing services.

-Work effectively with diverse individuals and groups; and listen and communicate sensitively and patiently with persons in crisis.

-Capacity to multi-task, efficiently coordinate and lead multiple projects, staff and volunteers.

-Ability to contribute to strategic activities and plans that strengthen and support the Center's mission, vision, values and goals.

-Capacity to work cooperatively in a dynamic team environment, both internal to the Center and external in the community.

-Skilled in the provision of Psychological First Aid (PFA) and basic victim advocacy.

-Familiarly with victims' core rights, including the rights to victim compensation; information and notification; reasonable protection; participation in investigative and justice processes (including victim impact statements); restitution; and compliance with victims' constitutional and statutory rights.

-Thorough understanding of the principles of program evaluation, and the application of performance measurement strategies and techniques.

-Intermediate knowledge of MS Office applications (or any other applications or software specific to a Center).

-Intermediate knowledge of social media platforms (i.e., Twitter, Instagram, Facebook, Snapchat, TikTok).

-Ability to work a flexible schedule, with periodic early morning, evening and weekend work.

-Proficiency in languages other than English that is used in the community.

-Required and Demonstrated Personal Attributes

-Demonstrates compassion and caring for clients and community members who have been detrimentally affected by the MVI.

-Embodies personal attributes of honesty, integrity, professional behavior, tact and a sense of humor.

-Works well and respectfully with other people and populations who are diverse by age, gender, culture, ethnicity, religion, geography, dis/ability and sexual orientation.

-Works effectively and collaboratively in a dynamic, innovative and changing environment.
-Pays attention to detail, accuracy and quality assurance.

-Works independently and takes initiative to develop effective strategies and accomplish tasks.

-ACKNOWLEDGEMENTS

-Special thanks are extended to the following for providing information and resources for this Tip Sheet:

-United Way of El Paso County Vegas Strong Resiliency Center Members of the NMVVRC Resiliency Center Directors' Forum
+- \Rightarrow Strong leadership, communications, and interpersonal skills. - ⇒ Capacity to multi-task; efficiently coordinate and lead multiple projects, staff, and volunteers. - ⇒ Ability to contribute to strategic activities and plans that strengthen and support the Center's mission, vision, values and goals. - ⇒ Capacity to work cooperatively in a dynamic team environment, both internal to the Center and external in the community. - ⇒ Skilled in the provision of Psychological First Aid (PFA) and basic victim advocacy. - ⇒ Familiarity with victims' core rights, including the rights to victim compensation; information and notification; reasonable protection; participation in investigative and justice processes (including victim impact statements); restitution; and compliance with victims' constitutional and statutory rights. - ⇒ Thorough understanding of the principles of program evaluation, and the application of performance measurement strategies and techniques. - ⇒ Intermediate knowledge of Microsoft Office applications (or any other applications or software specific to a Center). - ⇒ Intermediate knowledge of social media platforms (i.e., Twitter, Instagram, Facebook, Snapchat, TikTok). - ⇒ Ability to work a flexible schedule, with periodic early morning, evening, and weekend work. - \Rightarrow Proficiency in languages other than English that is used in the community.